 USDA Home Loans

 The Single-Family Housing Guaranteed program offers mortgages backed by the U.S. Department of Agriculture (USDA).
-While this often thought of as a “rural” program, some suburban areas are also eligible.
+While this is often thought of as a “rural” program, some suburban areas are also eligible.
 Check your desired address here to determine property eligibility.
 You can obtain up to 100% financing, meaning no down payment.
 USDA borrowers must meet income-eligibility requirements and occupy the house as their primary residence.

 IHDA Mortgage and Down Payment Assistance